toxicity1985/izberg-api-php/README.md

 ####Delete

-The delete() method is used to delete an element from a specific ressource
+Deletes an element from a specific ressource

 ```php